18F/identity-idp/README.md

 ### Getting Started Locally

 1. Make sure you have a working development environment with all the [dependencies](#dependencies) installed.
 On a Mac, the easiest way to set up a development environment is by running our [Laptop] script.
 The script will install all of this project's dependencies.

-1. Make sure Postgres and Redis are running.
+2. Make sure Postgres and Redis are running.
 For example, on OS X:

         $ brew services start redis postgres

-1. Run the following command to set up the environment:
+3. Run the following command to set up the environment:

-        $ bin/setup
+        $ make setup

    This command copies sample configuration files, installs required gems and sets up the database.

-1. Run the app server with:
+4. Run the app server with:

-        $ foreman start
+        $ make run

 If you want to develop without and internet connection, you can set `RAILS_OFFLINE=1` in your envrionment.
 This disables the `mx` record